Alexwcjung/S24Corpus-final/A corpus-based contrastive study of the 'get passives' and 'be passives' in English.md

-# S24Corpus-final (MK: 1) Write a title appropriate to your investigation topic, 2) See my comment regarding the table below)
+# A corpus-based contrastive study of the 'get passives' and 'be passives' in English
-A corpus-based contrastive study of the 'get passives' and 'be passives' in English written by Woochang Jung
+written by Woochang Jung

 ### 1. Introduction